README file from

 - Install Book Search + Covers from Obsidian's Community plugins and enable it.

 - Optional but recommended: add a free Google Books API key for the richest metadata.
-The step-by-step guide takes about 5 minutes and requires no billing.
-Without a key, search uses Open Library, which works fine but with a smaller catalog and returns leaner metadata.
+The step-by-step guide takes about 5 minutes and needs no billing.
+Without a key, search uses Open Library, which works fine but has a smaller catalog and returns less metadata.

-- Have a look at the settings: pick your note folder, your store region, and how covers should be stored.
-The defaults are sensible, so feel free to just start searching.
+- Open the settings: pick your note folder, your store region, and how covers are stored.

 Network use and privacy